 Dominic P. Amenta, Event Committee Member

 Dominic Amenta is a marketing communications veteran with more than 14 years of experience handling a range of clients in the hospitality, lifestyle, sports, business and philanthropic sectors.
 As the founder of DPA Communications, Dominic applies his experience in the public relations field to help clients develop marketing and communication strategies that lead to increased exposure and awareness.
-Dominic resides in Peabody with his wife, Valerie, and their puggle, Brody.
+Dominic resides in Peabody with his wife, Valerie, their daughter, Frankie, and their puggle, Brody.

 Brian is a Marine Corps Veteran of the Iraq War.
 He deployed to Iraq in 2004 and 2006 in support of Operation Iraqi Freedom.
 He is a Professional Engineer and has been in the engineering and construction industry for about 10 years.
 Brian is currently a structural engineer and project manager for Patrick Engineering in their Boston office.
 Brian’s responsibilities have ranged from field supervision and inspection, to technical design and plan preparation, and project oversight.

 Brian earned a Bachelor of Science in Physics from Southern Connecticut State University, a Master of Science in Civil Engineering from the University of Connecticut and recently completed a Master of Business Administration at the University of Connecticut.
 He was UConn’s Veteran of the Month in April 2016.
 Brian serves on the VLS Development Committee.

-Jacqueline Doherty, Esq., Development Committee Member
+Bryan Dyer, Development Committee Member